onleines/coincharge-bot/README.md

 ## Architecture

-The project currently consists of several components:
+The project consists of several components:

 ```text
 WordPress